JonathanShor/DoubletDetection/README.md

 ```
 The option `-f` is mandatory and should contain the path to the dataset.
 The option `-t` is optional and creates tSNE scatter plots.
 Running with this option will make the code take longer.
 The option `-c` is optional and represents a user defined cutoff score to use.

-`validation_script.py` is a script that runs DoubletDetection on our validation dataset.
+`validation_script.py` is a script that runs DoubletDetection on our validation dataset (the 50:50 dataset).
+Sourced from [10x](https://support.10xgenomics.com/single-cell/datasets/jurkat:293t_50:50)

 To run:
 ```